DIVYANSH856/DIVYANSH856/README.md

 ### ☸️ [Explore California Web App on EKS + Helm](https://github.com/DIVYANSH856/deploy_explorecalifornia_kubernetes)
 - Authored Helm charts and deployed app on AWS EKS
 - Managed container lifecycle using ECR and Kubernetes deployments

 ---

-## 📈 GitHub Stats

-*(Optional – you can add a GitHub stats card using services like [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) if you’d like)*

----